Course certified by the Polytechnic University of Valencia and directed by Alberto Ibáñez Llario and Asenath W. Kiprono

 Students can ask questions about the contents of the exam through the ‘Forum’ available on the online training platform of the Universitat Politècnica de València (PoliformaT).

-The average mark obtained in the 11 assessments will be linked to the ACHIEVEMENT certificate that will be issued by the Lifelong Learning Centre of the Universitat Politècnica de València.
-Students who do not obtain an average grade of 6 will not receive a certificate, although they may re-enrol in the course at a reduced rate to complete the parts failed.
+It is necessary to obtain an average grade higher than 5 in the final evaluation of the course to obtain the ACHIEVEMENT certificate that will be issued by the Lifelong Learning Centre of the Universitat Politècnica de València.
+Students who do not obtain a grade of 5 will not receive a certificate, although they may re-enroll in the course at a reduced rate to complete the parts failed.

 Studies can start at any time of the year.
 The maximum duration established for the introductory course is 3 months from the date of enrolment.